kecin25/DnD-Monster-Manager/README.md

 	 program will leave a message in the Action Log that the monster died and remove that monster from the list on the left.

 Checkboxes - The checkboxes at the top left of the screen allow you to customize what stats you see for each monster, by default Monster Name, HP/Max HP, and Armor Class
 	     are selected.
-You are able to change what is shown by checking or unchecking each box
+You are able to change what is shown by checking or unchecking each box.